c-jimenez/open-ocpp/README.md

 In Charge Point role, the user application can generate custom security events and defines its criticity so that they are forwarded to the Central System.

+In Charge Point role, the notification of security events can be enabled or disabled with the IChargePointConfig::securityEventNotificationEnabled() configuration.
+This can be usefull to disable them when the Central System does not implement the security extensions.

 #### Extended trigger messages

 **Open OCPP** support this feature for both Charge Point and Central System roles.